FEATURED POST

 I also apply some round nose pliers to open the hook gap a little, and bend the protruding hook at a slight downward angle.

-These hooks are classed as "light wire," which is adequate for bass and panfish.
+These hooks are classed as "light wire," which is adequate for bass and panfish with fly tackle.
 But, because they are heat-treated wire and not forged steel, they give you this ability to modify their shape.

 Here are two more good reasons to use these light wire hooks: